andreahn/voting-app/README.md

 ```

 Access MYSQL again and create database:
-*(NB!
+*(Note!
 For the user ID and password, you can set whatever you prefer)*
 ```
 mysql -u root -p
 CREATE DATABASE Voting;